Disc0des/surreal-estate/README.md

 - mailto button on property card
 - scroll behavior on properties screen
 - tabs for city query change colour when selected
+- change property search button to icon
+- icons for beds and bathrooms on property card

 ## Languages and Frameworks